chitwansaharia/Chips-Demo/README.rst

 ethernet_mac Demo with Chips-2.0 HTTP server on GigaBee
 =======================================================

-This project is intended to demonstrate the capabilities of the `ethernet_mac` tri-mode full-duplex Ethernet MAC.
-It is based on a demo for the `Chips-2.0 <http:pyandchips.org>`_  development environment by Jonathan P Dawson.
-The project targets the Xilinx Spartan 6 device, and more specifically, the Trenz Electronic GigaBee platform.
+This project is intended to demonstrate the capabilities of the ethernet_mac tri-mode full-duplex Ethernet MAC.
+It is based on a demo for the `Chips-2.0 <http://pyandchips.org>`_  development environment by Jonathan P Dawson.
+The project targets the Xilinx Spartan 6 device, and more specifically, the `Trenz Electronic GigaBee platform <http://www.trenz-electronic.de/products/fpga-boards/trenz-electronic/te0600.html>`.
 The demo implements a TCP/IP socket interface, and a simple web application.

 Dependencies
 ============